viktomas/godu/README.md

 ```
 godu ~
 godu -l 100 / # walks the whole root but shows only files larger than 100MB
+# godu ~ | xargs rm # use with caution!
+Will delete all marked files!
 ```

+The currently selected file / folder can be un/marked with the space-key.
+Upon exiting, godu prinsts all marked files & folders to stdout so they can be further processed (e.g. via the `xargs` command).

 Mind you `-l  <size_limit_in_mb>` option is not speeding up the walking process, it just allows you to filter small files you are not interested in from the output. **The default limit is 10MB**.